dapr/docs/daprdocs/content/en/operations/components/setup-pubsub/supported-pubsub/setup-nats-streaming.md

     # value: "" # Optional.
 See: https://docs.nats.io/developing-with-nats-streaming/acks#acknowledgements
   # - name: maxInFlight
     # value: "" # Optional.
 See: https://docs.nats.io/developing-with-nats-streaming/acks#acknowledgements
-    # blow two, consumerID and durableSubscriptionName always uncomment together.
-See: More info: https://docs.nats.io/nats-streaming-concepts/client-connections
-  # - name: consumerID
-    # value: <REPLACE-WITH-consumerID> # Optional.
-Any String would be accept.
   # - name: durableSubscriptionName
   #   value: ""
   # following subscription options - only one can be used